beartype/beartype/doc/src/code.rst

 good! :sup:`...what?`

-Secondly, the same separation of concerns also complicates the development of ``@beartype``.
+Secondly, the same separation of concerns also complicates the development of :func:`beartype.beartype`.
 This is bad.
-Since ``@beartype`` internally implements two divergent type-checkers, deeply type-checking a new category of type hint requires adding that support to (wait for it) two divergent type-checkers – which, being fundamentally distinct codebases sharing little code in common, requires violating the `Don't Repeat Yourself (DRY) principle <DRY_>`__ by reinventing the wheel in the second type-checker.
+Since :func:`beartype.beartype` internally implements two divergent type-checkers, deeply type-checking a new category of type hint requires adding that support to (wait for it) two divergent type-checkers – which, being fundamentally distinct codebases sharing little code in common, requires violating the `Don't Repeat Yourself (DRY) principle <DRY_>`__ by reinventing the wheel in the second type-checker.
 Such is the high price of high-octane performance.
 You probably thought this would be easier and funner.
 So did we.

 Thirdly, this needs to be tested.
 After surmounting the above roadblocks by deeply type-checking that new category of type hint in *both* type-checkers,